Category Archives: Reposted from former usenetposts.com

 establish the Assembly of the Righteous, and did give them laws in

 the Scroll, which was called Nethi-Keth.
-Read the rest of this entry
+Continue reading “The Book of Samson and Dallillah”

 The Book of Aaron